 - Attaching other modules would weaken the structural stability

 - It would be VERY vulnerable to drifts

 - Towing would be very difficult and risky

 - Landing would be very difficult and risky

 - Difficulty to build it and to install any extras like viewports

 Fortunately we never were in a hurry with the project.
-So we took a long time to find a solution for the disadvantages of the sphere and came in the end to a new draft (No. 4) that has the shape of a flat hangar and will be presented here soon.
+So we took a long time to find a solution for the disadvantages of the sphere and came in the end to a new draft (No. 4) that has the shape of a flat hangar.